 Choosing a concrete roof

 My favourite concrete roof is the flat shingle style as this gives you a streamlined and very classic look.
 The dark greys have a look of traditional slate which works well.
-Note though that for most types the colour is painted on the top of the roof tile and over time this will fade and chip.
+Note though that for most types of tile the colour is painted on the top of the roof tile and over time this will fade and chip.
 The premium concrete roof tiles have colour all they way through but are generally just in dark charcoal grey and of course will also cost more.
 The image below shows Boral's premium Linea Charcoal Grey colour through roof tile.

 Choosing a Terracotta roof

 A terracotta roof is the best quality and it doesn't have to be a terracotta colour!
 Although I love the traditional Terracotta coloured roofs, it is actually the terracotta itself which makes the tile amongst the best and they do come in a range of colours.
-With long warranties this really is a premium product and is particularly good for harsh environments.
+With long warranties this really is a premium product and is particularly good to use for harsh environments.

 Boral has recently used their French terracotta roof tiles on the restoration of the Norah Head Lighthouse.
 A project close to my heart as this is close to where I live and an absolutely gorgeous place to visit.
 It is a testament to the product that it has been installed in such harsh conditions.